-This version introduces us to young Annie Bennett (Quvenzhané Wallis), a girl in the care of a foster home who refuses to give up on the dream her parents are still looking for her.
+This version introduces us to young Annie Bennett (Quvenzhané Wallis), a girl in the care of a foster home.
+Annie’s the one girl who refuses to give up on the dream her parents are still looking for her.
 Every Friday night she visits the one place she thinks she might find them, a restaurant.
 She has a note written on the back of a receipt tab and armed with half a locket she’s determined they’ll return someday as the note promises.
 For now, she has to live with the crabby Miss Hannigan (Cameron Diaz) and her four foster sisters.

-Filmmaking today seems to spend a lot of time reimagining classics.
+Today’s box office seems to spend a lot of time re-imagining classics.
 With exception to one or two, I think it’s a brilliant strategy.
 Not only for selfish reasons – I tend to prefer modern filmmaking, also because the movie business seems to do a really good job re-making the oldies.
 This darling gem is no different.
 Annie is every bit as delightful as its trailers promised it would be.
 As a whole, the production is nearly perfect.
 When breaking down some likes vs. dislikes, I have to confess that I’d have liked seeing someone other than Jamie Foxx in the role of Stacks (though I don’t know who), but he does a great job regardless of personal feelings, so much so that the film certainly wasn’t ruined.
 In fact, it is quite the opposite.

 Beyond that, the film is just plain and simple darling.
-The young actress who played Annie was fantastic and I always enjoy seeing Cameron Diaz in films – especially a role like this where she can play the not-so-nice girl and show a different side.
+The young actress who plays Annie is fantastic and I always enjoy seeing Cameron Diaz in films; especially a role like this where she can play the not-so-nice girl and show a different side.
 The scenes showing the unconditional love the “neighborhood” people have for Annie are sweet as is the relationship that blossoms between her and Stacks.
 She makes him better and he gives her a place, a home, a family to feel safe with.
 It’s precious, really.
 Speaking of the little orphan girl, the attitude Annie adopts in this script is perfect.
 Somehow she always takes the “higher road” even though she’s the child.
 Also deserving of a shout-out is Rose Byrne who plays Grace.
 She’s a lovely character who doesn’t get as much credit as she should yet “completes” the cast.